BluePost/BlueAjax/README.md

 ```

 ### JavaScript
-The javsript components are all in JS/BlueAjax.js file.
+The javascript components are all in JS/BlueAjax.js file.

 ## Using BlueAjax
 ```php